delton137/delton137.github.io/_posts/2024-07-01-monthly-review-june-2024.md

 Top blog posts I read in May 2024
 ---------------------------------

--   [Profile: The Far Out Initiative](https://www.astralcodexten.com/p/profile-the-far-out-initiative) on Astral Codex Ten (May 15, 2024) (on on the movement to abolish suffering)
+-   [Profile: The Far Out Initiative](https://www.astralcodexten.com/p/profile-the-far-out-initiative) on Astral Codex Ten (May 15, 2024) (on the movement to abolish suffering)

 Top podcasts I listened to in May 2024
 --------------------------------------